-I was born and reared in Dublin, where I live with my husband in a quiet cul-de-sac close to the foothills of the scenic Dublin mountains.
+I live in Dublin with my husband in a quiet cul-de-sac close to the foothills of the scenic Dublin mountains.
 I have two daughters and a son, and I consider myself blessed to be surrounded by a supportive circle of family and friends.

 I write under a pen name.
 It helps to take me out of my comfort zone and into the emotional lives of my characters.
-My contemporary stories are all about people and their passions, hopes and fears, and the intricacies of fragile relationships and flawed connections in this messy but wonderful life, all wrapped up in plot-lines blended with intrigue.
+My contemporary stories are about people and their passions, hopes and fears, their complicated relationships and flawed connections; about finding hope and redemption in this messy but beautiful life, all wrapped up in plot-lines blended with intrigue.

-I feel really privileged when I see my books on the shelves in bookstores and libraries, and it’s even better when I hear good things from readers who have picked up one of my books and escaped into another world for a few hours, because that’s what makes it all worthwhile.
+I feel really privileged when I see my books on shelves in bookstores and libraries, and it’s wonderful to hear good things from readers who feel the better for escaping into one of my books for a few hours, because that’s what makes it all worthwhile.